 25 miles from Portland in the Sebago Lake region of Maine

 175 acres of fields and forest on unspoiled terrain.
-1/2 of mile of shorefront on Panther Pond which is almost 4 miles long
+1/2 of mile of shorefront on Panther Pond, which is almost 4 miles long

 The Gulick Camps were founded in 1886 as a family camp in Connecticut and moved to Sebago Lake in 1907.
-In 1917, the boys separated to their own site on Sebago and became Timanous.
+In 1917, the boys moved to their own site on Sebago and became Timanous.
 Three years later, in 1920, they moved to the present site on Panther Pond.
 Timanous has been run by Suitor Family since 1942 with the present second-generation directors since 1983.

 Timanous stresses the development of character through an active, outdoor, simple lifestyle and a positive approach to everything.
 Staff is the #1 factor in our success.
-Good citizenship through, courtesy, helpfulness, and respect are camp hallmarks and make a Timanous summer a priceless investment in a boy’s education.
+Good citizenship through courtesy, helpfulness, and respect are camp hallmarks and make a Timanous summer a priceless investment in a boy’s education.

 71 include chef, caretaker, nurses and counselors.
 Our staff averages over 13 years each at camp.
 Last summer, 90% were former campers and 20 are teachers in the “off season”.